saracor/SplashFishBot/README.md

 ## In-game configuration

 ```
+• Enable Auto Loot if not enabled.
+Gameplay -> Controls -> Auto Loot
-• Untick "Enable Sound" in the game Audio options
+• Untick all sound options from the game Audio options, including "Enable Sounds"
 • Download 'Better Fishing' addon
 • Enable 'Enhance sounds' option from the addon to 100%
 • Bind your 'Fishing' spell to a keyboard button
-• Disable guild member alert via Interface -> Social -> Guild Member Alert
 ```

 ## Usage

 Find a location with no other fishers as other bobbers will confuse the bot.
 Start the script and enjoy.

+You have two options:
+[1] Use your default audio output device.
+You cannot listen to other audio sources while using the bot if selecting this.
+[2] Use a virtual audio device if you want to enjoy other sounds as well like listen to music or watch a stream on another monitor while fishing.

+If going with [2] -> Download and install VoiceMeeter and select it as the Output Device in the game audio settings.
+No need to configure it in any way on most devices.

-If you are having issues with bobber detection, replace the existing bobber images with your own bobber screenshots (must be .jpg).
+If you are having issues with bobber detection due to resolution or other differences, replace the existing images with a few of your own bobber screenshots (must be .jpg).
 See the original files for reference.

 ## Troubleshooting

-Error message complaining about Pillow?
+Error message complaining about Pillow when running the script?
 ```
 pip install --upgrade Pillow
 ```